 Success is not guaranteed, but allowing the algorithm to work as it is meant to be better than constantly changing strategies and hoping something sticks.

 The problem is, many marketers want instant gratification and maximum results.
-If you can manage to follow through with the advice we’ve outlined here though, you’ll find that an automated bidding algorithm is much more efficient and successful than you ever though.
+If you can manage to follow through with the advice we’ve outlined here though, you’ll find that an automated smart bidding algorithm is much more efficient and successful than you ever though.

 In addition, many of today’s automated algorithms are strategically built so the house always wins.
-Instead of immediately accepted all automated bid adjustments suggestions, it may be worthwhile to take the time and do it manually.
+Instead of immediately accepted all bid adjustments suggestions, it may be worthwhile to take the time and do it manually.
 Remember, Google Ads are strategically designed to make Google money, not necessarily to always perform the best in every situation for every business.

 Are you looking for PPC management services?
 You’ve come to the right place!
 Get in touch with us today!